piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - Office hours

 ### Presentation with Q&A
-Often the least taxing — but still incredibly valuable — way to engage mentors is to have them present in front of the class of startups in a lecture format, followed by substantial time for questions after the presentation.
+Often the least taxing — but still incredibly valuable — way to engage mentors is to have them present in front of the class of startups in a lecture format, followed by substantial time for questions after the presentation.For some accelerators, this can happen sporadically.
+For others, it can take place several times a week.

+At PIE, we found a cadence of two talks — where a single mentor addresses the entire class — per week seemed to be the best.
+But if there were serendipitous opportunities — for example, a random mentor popping into the space or visiting Portland — we took the opportunity to have them speak.

+Variety, am I right?

 #### Potential staff misconceptions about mentor presentations
 In our experience, we've found that there are a few misconceptions some communities have about mentors presentations.
 So we wanted to dispel those immediately.